 If you do not get the maximum CCTB or NLCB, you may be entitled to a Child Benefit Adjustment.
 The Child Benefit Adjustment is a benefit added to your Income Support benefits to help you care for your children until such time as you start receiving the maximum CCTB and NLCB.

-Moving benefits into the CCTB/NLCB protects these benefits from being clawed back as you move from Income Support to independence.
-The CCTB/NLCB is calculated only once a year based on your previous year’s family income.
+Moving benefits into the CCB/NLCB protects these benefits from being clawed back as you move from Income Support to independence.
+The CCB/NLCB is calculated only once a year based on your previous year’s family income.
 If your family's income increases this year due to employment and ineligibility for Income Support, your child benefits will continue uninterrupted until June when they are recalculated again.